nodejscn/node-api-cn/n-api/exceptions.md

-Any N-API function call may result in a pending JavaScript exception.
+Any Node-API function call may result in a pending JavaScript exception.
 This is the case for any of the API functions, even those that may not cause the execution of JavaScript.